 - The water lateral delivers water from the main in the street to inside your house.
 A water meter measures the amount of water delivered which is how you are billed.

 - The wastewater lateral is designed to carry flows from toilets, sinks, bathtubs, showers, dishwashers and washer machines.

 - The stormwater lateral is designed to carry flows created by rain, groundwater and snow melt including stormwater from sump pumps and yard drains.

 Halifax Water is governed by various regulatory requirements as laid out by the Nova Scotia Utility And Review Board and Nova Scotia Environment.
-To help meet these criteria, Halifax Water requires private property owners to also comply with requirements as found in Halifax Water's Rules and Regulations [PDF].
+To help meet these criteria, Halifax Water requires private property owners to also comply with requirements as found in the Halifax Water Regulations.